tonethar/IGME-330-Master/notes/demo-php-web-service.md

 header("Access-Control-Allow-Origin: *");
 ```

-- D. Now check the Network tab in the Web Inspector to see these new headers:
+- D. Now check the Network tab in the Web Inspector to see this new header:

 ![Screenshot](_images/php-web-service-1.jpg)